 (c) The Arbitrator shall set forth his or her determination with respect to the matter of Class Certification in a partial final award subject to immediate court review.
 Rule 4.
 Notice of Class Determination

 The Arbitrator shall direct that class members be provided the best notice practicable under the circumstances (“Notice of Class Determination”).
 The Notice of Class Determination shall be given to all members who can be identified through reasonable effort.
 The Notice of Class Determination must concisely and clearly state in plain, easily understood language:

 Rule 5.
 Final Award

-The final award on the merits in a class arbitration, whether or not favorable to the class, shall be reasoned and shall define the class with specificity, and shall set forth the reasons the class was or was not certified and the legal and factual findings underlying the award on the merits.
-The final award shall also specify or describe those to whom the notice provided in Rule 4 was directed; those whom the Arbitrator finds to be members of the class, and those who have elected to opt out of the class.
+The final award on the merits in a class arbitration, whether or not favorable to the class, shall be reasoned, shall define the class with specificity and shall set forth the reasons the class was or was not certified and the legal and factual findings underlying the award on the merits.
+The final award shall also specify or describe those to whom the notice provided in Rule 4 was directed: those whom the Arbitrator finds to be members of the class and those who have elected to opt out of the class.
 A partial final award dealing with class certification may be altered or amended by the Arbitrator before a final award is rendered.
 Rule 6.
-Settlement, Voluntary Dismissal, or Compromise
+Settlement, Voluntary Dismissal or Compromise